copenlu/stat-nlp-book/README.md

 Next you can download the `stat-nlp-book` docker image like so:

     docker pull riedelcastro/stat-nlp-book

+If you get a permission error here and at any later point, try prepending `sudo ` to the command:

+    sudo docker pull riedelcastro/stat-nlp-book

+This process may take a while, so use the time to start familiarising yourself with [the structure of the course](https://github.com/coastalcph/stat-nlp-book/blob/d88507ad8526ba5a1b56484c20bf72e91d753d5d/overview.ipynb).

 ### Get Stat-NLP-Book Repository

 You can use the git installation in the docker container to get the repository: